Praful51/E-Commerce-Sales-Customer-Behavior-Analytics/README.md

 **Project Overview**

-This project simulates a real-world e-commerce analytics pipeline built on a synthetic dataset of 5,000 customer transactions.
-The goal is to understand customer purchase behavior, validate business hypotheses statistically, and predict future purchases using machine learning — all presented through an interactive Power BI dashboard.
+This project delivers a full-stack analytics solution for an e-commerce business,covering customer behavior analysis, statistical hypothesis testing, SQL-based querying & reporting, and machine learning — culminating in an interactive Power BI dashboard that translates data into actionable business decisions.

 **Tech Stack**